On May 4, 2012, I was the unfortunate recipient of getting my YouTube account terminated, and I wanted to share the experience with you.

-Others, like me, have had their YouTube accounts terminated in a similar fashion without warning or seeming to violate the community guidelines.
-And I will admit that it does feel grossly unfair it does give me an opportunity to contemplate the video approach for the website moving forward.
+Others, like me, have had their YouTube accounts terminated similarly without warning or seeming to violate the community guidelines.
+And I will admit that it does feel grossly unfair.
+It does allow me to contemplate the video approach for the website moving forward.
 In essence, it’s better to get the account terminated with 77 videos on the channel than 577.

-Rather than rely on YouTube moving forward I’m taking the harder route of putting solutions in place to stream video directly from the site.
-Since YouTube does not seem to allow anymore the embedding of clickable links in annotations back to the original post there was always little possibility that the video in question would have resulted in any traffic to the site.
+Rather than relying on YouTube moving forward, I’m taking the harder route of putting solutions in place to stream video directly from the site.
+Since YouTube does not seem to allow the embedding of clickable links in annotations anymore back to the original post, there was always a little possibility that the video in question would have resulted in any traffic to the site.

-But this sort of action does make me wonder, how much time, energy, and effort should one actually put into uploading videos to YouTube if access to them can be terminated without notice.
+This sort of action makes me wonder how much time, energy, and effort should one actually put into uploading videos to YouTube if access to them can be terminated without notice.

-Once my account was terminated all access to all my other videos was prohibited as well.
+Once my account has terminated, all access to all my other videos was prohibited as well.
 I have no way to download my other 76 videos.